JesseWiers/DiffusingX/ReadMe.md

-Program that trains a Diffusion Denoising Probabalistic Model (DDPM) for any given dataset.
+This code aims to train a Diffusion Denoising Probabalistic Model (DDPM) for few-shot segmentation for any given dataset.
 Adapted from:

 https://github.com/yandex-research/ddpm-segmentation
 https://github.com/openai/guided-diffusion